-- 35. Relief from Income Tax to Sugar Cooperative Mills: Government has issued a clarification that Sugar cooperative mills would not be subjected to additional income tax for paying higher sugarcane prices to farmers up to Fair and Remunerative or State Advised Price, from April, 2016 onwards. - 36.
-Resolution of decades old pending issues related to Income Tax of Sugar Cooperative Mills: Government has made a provision in its Union Budget 2023-24, wherein Sugar cooperatives have been allowed to claim as expenditure their payments to sugarcane farmers for the period prior to assessment year 2016-17, giving a relief of more than Rs.10,000 crores.

-- 37. Rs.
+35. Relief from Income Tax to Sugar Cooperative Mills: Government has issued a clarification that cooperative sugar mills would not be subjected to additional income tax for paying higher sugarcane prices to farmers up to Fair and Remunerative or State Advised Price, from April, 2016 onwards.

+- 36. Resolution of decades old pending issues related to Income Tax of Sugar Cooperative Mills: Government has made a provision in its Union Budget 2023-24, wherein Sugar cooperatives have been allowed to claim as expenditure their payments to sugarcane farmers for the period prior to assessment year 2016-17, giving them a relief of more than Rs.10,000 crore. - 37.
+Rs.
 10,000 crore loan scheme launched for strengthening of Sugar Cooperative Mills: Government has launched a scheme through NCDC for setting up ethanol plants or cogeneration plants or for working capital or for all three purposes.
 Loan amount of Rs.
-3,010 cr. has been sanctioned by NCDC to 24 Cooperative Sugar Mills so far. - 38.
+3,310.57 cr. has been sanctioned by NCDC to 25 Cooperative Sugar Mills so far. - 38.
 Preference to Cooperative Sugar Mills in purchase of ethanol: Cooperative Sugar Mills have now been put at par with private companies for ethanol procurement by Government of India under the Ethanol Blending Programme (EBP). - 39.
-Reduction in GST on molasses from 28% to 5%: Government has decided to reduce the GST on molasses from 28% to 5% which will enable cooperative sugar mills to earn more profits for its members by selling molasses to distilleries with higher margins.
+Reduction in GST on molasses from 28% to 5%: Government has decided to reduce the GST on molasses from 28% to 5% which will enable cooperative sugar mills to earn more profits for their members by selling molasses to distilleries with higher margins.

-E. Three new Multi-State Societies at the National Level
+E. Three new National Level Multi-State Societies

 - 40. New National Multi-State Cooperative Seed Society for certified seeds: Government has established a new apex multi-state cooperative seed society under the MSCS Act, 2002, namely Bharatiya Beej Sahakari Samiti Limited (BBSSL) as an umbrella organization for quality seed cultivation, production and distribution under a single brand.
-BBSSL has received 8,200 PACS/ cooperative societies applications from 27 States/ UTs for membership so far. - 41.
+Wheat, mustard, and pulses (gram, pea) breeder seeds have been planted across 1,750 acres.
+Efforts are underway to cultivate foundation/ certified seeds for groundnut, paddy, maize, and millet.
+So far, 13,985 PACS/ Cooperative Societies from 33 States/ Union Territories have submitted membership applications. - 41.
 New National Multi-State Cooperative Organic Society for organic farming: Government has established a new apex multi-state cooperative organic society under the MSCS Act, 2002, namely National Cooperative Organics Limited (NCOL) as an umbrella organization to produce, distribute and market certified and authentic organic products.
-NCOL has received 2,475 PACS/ cooperative societies applications from 24 States/ UTs for membership so far.
-6 organic products have already been launched by NCOL so far. - 42.
+NCOL has received membership applications from 5,102 PACS/ cooperative societies from 26 States/ UTs so far.
+Six organic products have been launched by NCOL under "Bharat Organics" brand. - 42.
 New National Multi-State Cooperative Export Society for promoting exports: Government has established a new apex multi-state cooperative export society under the MSCS Act, 2002, namely National Cooperative Export Limited (NCEL) as an umbrella organization to give thrust to exports from cooperative sector.
-NCEL has received 2,625 PACS/ cooperative societies applications from 22 States/ UTs for membership so far.
-Till date, NCEL has got permission to export 14.92 LMT rice to 16 countries and 50,000 MT sugar to 2 countries.
+NCEL has received membership applications from 6,499 PACS/ cooperative societies from 27 States/ UTs so far.

+Till date, NCEL has got permission to export 23.9 LMT rice to 20 countries and 50,000 MT sugar to 2 countries.